KY2001/go-server-poc/README.md

 ### Note
 - Configuration parameters are managed in /config/config.go using [envconfig](https://github.com/kelseyhightower/envconfig).
 - Useful commands are provided in the `/Makefile`.
+- golangci-lint is executed every time the code is pushed to GitHub.
+See `.github/workflows/golangci.yaml` for details.

 ### Considerations for Actual Development
 - Determine the type of database to use (e.g., install xxSQL locally, use a cloud DB, or utilize file systems).